YaboiET/unitalk_bitrix24/API_NOTES.md

                 * Similar to `statistic.get`
             * **Response:** Generates a CSV file containing the call statistics and provides a download link or allows direct download

+* **Real-time Status of Inner Lines:**
+    * **Primary Mechanism: Webhooks**
+        * Utilize Unitalk webhooks to receive real-time notifications about user status changes
+        * Upon receiving a webhook event, update the corresponding Bitrix24 external line status using `telephony.externalLine.update`

+    * **Secondary Mechanism: Polling (Fallback)**
+        * Periodically poll the `/users/getStatus` endpoint to retrieve the latest user statuses
+        * Use the retrieved data to update Bitrix24 external line statuses
+        * Set a reasonable polling interval to balance real-time accuracy with API usage efficiency

+    * **Considerations for Fixed Inner Lines:**
+        * Maintain a mapping between Unitalk users and Bitrix24 queues
+        * Focus polling on specific users assigned to the fixed inner lines
+        * Ensure efficient polling intervals to avoid unnecessary API calls
+    * **Authentication:** API key
+    * **Response:**
+        * Returns an array of user objects, each containing the user's ID, name, extension, and status.
+        * **Example Response:**

+        ```json
+        [
+            {
+                "user_id": 123,
+                "name": "John Doe",
+                "extension": "101",
+                "status": "available"
+            },
+            {
+                "user_id": 456,
+                "name": "Jane Smith",
+                "extension": "102",
+                "status": "busy"
+            }
+        ]
+        ```

+    * **Implementation Considerations:**
+        * Map Unitalk user IDs or extensions to corresponding Bitrix24 external line IDs.
+        * Use the `telephony.externalLine.update` method to update the status of the associated Bitrix24 external line based on the Unitalk user's status

 **Key Features & Considerations:**

 * **Authentication:** API keys are used for secure access.